 How Can We Assist?

-We execute due diligence with the primary goal of producing valuable reports and business analyses for our clients: which become integral to decision-making and negotiation processes.
+Our third-party due diligence software execute due diligence with the sole goal of producing valuable Due Diligence reports and business analyses for our clients, which become an integral part of their decision-making and negotiation processes.
 We provide a confidential, sound, and impartial viewpoint and are an excellent complement to the client's internal resources.

 The Due Diligence Process

 The due diligence process typically starts with identification.
-The most important information is collected directly from the future partner or via a third party.
+The most important information is collected directly from the future partner or via a compliance.
 Simple questionnaires can be used for this purpose.

 - In the case of incorporated companies, the information collected includes details of the company, shareholders, beneficiaries, group structure, and members of the board and their political links.
 Official documents and contracts may also be requested at this stage.

-- In relation to individuals, the information required may include proof of identity and sources of financing, political links and other details depending on the nature of the planned business transactions.
+- In relation to individuals, the information required may include proof of identify and sources of financing, political links and other details depending on the nature of the planned transaction.

-The second step involves cross-checks with global sanctions lists, as well as lists relating to prosecutions, disqualification and individuals named by government agencies.
-Frequently, companies also have lists of other companies with whom they do not wish to do business.
-Politically exposed persons (PEPs) are identified, checked against PEP lists and, if necessary, subjected to a risk assessment.
+The second step involves cross-checks with global sanctions lists.
+Lists relating to prosecutions, disqualification and individuals named by government agencies are also consulted.
+Frequently, too, companies have lists of other companies with whom they do not wish to do business.
+Politically exposed persons (PEPs) are identified, checked against PEP lists and if necessary subjected to a risk assessment.

 Due Diligence Report